 About this courseSkip About this course

-- Impact Opportunity: What is the scale of the problem you are working on?
-How many people are impacted and what are their demographics?
+Impact Opportunity: What is the scale of the problem you are working on?
+How many people are impacted? and What impact might you make??

-- Theory of Change: How can you be sure that your work addresses the problem you’re solving?
+Theory of Change: How can you be sure that your work addresses the problem you’re solving?
 How is your approach unique?

-- Planning for Scale: How can you reach more people to scale your positive impact?
-Where will you gain the funding to do so?
+Planning for Scale: How can you reach more people to scale your positive impact?
+Where will you gain the funding needed to expand?

-Each week, we will share case studies from entrepreneurs and both nonprofit and for-profit social enterprises around the world to bring these concepts to life and help you design your own social business model and impact plan.
+Each week, we will dive into case studies from leading social entrepreneurs and both nonprofit and for-profit enterprises around the world.
+Building off these studies, we will help you design your own social business model and impact plan.
 Upon completing this course, you will have:

-- Written answers that correspond to five core business model and impact questions.
-Those answers can be used to scale your impact moving forward and to submit an application to MIT Solve’s open innovation platform
+Designed unique responses to five core business model and impact questions.
+These answers can be used to scale your impact moving forward and to submit an application to MIT Solve’s open innovation platform

-- A pitch video summarizing your work for potential partners and users (Optional)
+Produced a pitch video summarizing your work for potential partners and users (Optional)

-- New connections to others who are solving important problems in your region and beyond
+Made new connections to other social innovators who are solving important problems in your region and beyond

 You may be a good candidate for this course if any of the following criteria apply to you:

-- You are considering applying to Solve’s Global Challenges or another social impact innovation program and are seeking advice to create and complete the application
+You are considering applying to Solve’s Global Challenges in 2021 or another social impact innovation program and are seeking advice to create and complete the application

-- You are solving an important social or environmental problem and need help to describe your work
+You are solving an important social or environmental problem and need help to describe and develop your work

 What is Solve?